mlc-ai/web-llm/README.md

 - [function-calling](examples/function-calling): function calling with fields `tools` and `tool_choice`.
 - [seed-to-reproduce](examples/seed-to-reproduce): use seeding to ensure a reproducible output with fields `seed`.

-## Model Support
+## Custom Models

-We export all our prebuilt models in [`prebuiltAppConfig`](https://github.com/mlc-ai/web-llm/blob/main/src/config.ts#L291), including
-- Llama 2 and Llama 3
-- Phi 1.5 and Phi 2
-- Gemma
-- Qwen 1.5
-- Zephyr
-- RedPajama
-- Mistral
-- OpenHermes
-- NeuralHermes
-- TinyLlama

-Alternatively, you can compile your own model and weights as described below.
-WebLLM works as a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm).
+WebLLM works as a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm) and it supports custom models in MLC format.
-It reuses the model artifact and builds the flow of MLC LLM, please check out [MLC LLM document](https://llm.mlc.ai/docs/deploy/javascript.html) on how to add new model weights and libraries to WebLLM.
+It reuses the model artifact and builds the flow of MLC LLM.
+To compile and use your own models with WebLLM, please check out [MLC LLM document](https://llm.mlc.ai/docs/deploy/javascript.html) on how to compile and deploy new model weights and libraries to WebLLM.

 Here, we go over the high-level idea.
 There are two elements of the WebLLM package that enable new models and weight variants.